My journey with the Masters

 - Eat healthily and exercise regularly.
 I like to swim a kilometre three times a week.
 I know that if I am to sustain my energy levels for all that driving, learning and painting, it is vital to maintain a fitness regime!

 I hope you will travel with me and encourage me on this journey.
-In the next few blogs leading up to January 2019, I’ll blog about workshops that are planned and have already been part of the preparation.
-The next one will be about my workshop on Abstracting the Landscape.
+In the next few blogs leading up to January 2019, I’ll blog about my planning and preparation.